Severe combined immunodeficiency: Treatment

 In 2000, a gene therapy "success" resulted in SCID patients with a functional immune system.
 These trials were stopped when it was discovered that two of ten patients in one trial had developed leukemia resulting from the insertion of the gene-carrying retrovirus near an oncogene.
 In 2007, four of the ten patients have developed leukemias.
 Work aimed at improving gene therapy is now focusing on modifying the viral vector to reduce the likelihood of oncogenesis and using zinc-finger nucleases to further target gene insertion.
 No leukemia cases have yet been seen in trials of ADA-SCID, which does not involve the gamma c gene that may be oncogenic when expressed by a retrovirus.

-From the treatments of Ashanthi DeSilva in 1990 which is considered gene therapy's first success until 2014 around 60 patients were treated for either ADA-SCID or X-SCID using retroviruses vectors but as previously mentioned the occurrence of cases developing leukemia forced to make changes to improve safety, more recently in 2019 a new method using an altered version of the HIV virus as a lentivirus vector was reported in the treatment of 8 children with X-SCID, and in 2021 the same method was used in 50 children with ADA-SCID obtaining positive results in 48 of them.
+From the treatments of Ashanthi DeSilva in 1990, which is considered gene therapy's first success until 2014, around 60 patients were treated for either ADA-SCID or X-SCID using retroviruses vectors.
+As previously mentioned, the occurrence of leukemia cases forced researchers to make changes to improve safety.
+In 2019, a new method using an altered version of the HIV virus as a lentivirus vector was reported in the treatment of eight children with X-SCID, and in 2021 the same method was used in 50 children with ADA-SCID, obtaining positive results in 48 of them.

 There are also some non-curative methods for treating SCID.
-Reverse isolation involves the use of laminar air flow and mechanical barriers (to avoid physical contact with others) to isolate the patient from any harmful pathogens present in the external environment.
-A non-curative treatment for patients with ADA-SCID is enzyme replacement therapy, in which the patient is injected with polyethyleneglycol-coupled adenosine deaminase (PEG-ADA) which metabolizes the toxic substrates of the ADA enzyme and prevents their accumulation.
+Reverse isolation involves the use of laminar air flow and mechanical barriers to avoid physical contact with others in order to isolate the patient from any harmful pathogens present in the external environment.
+Another non-curative treatment for patients with ADA-SCID is enzyme replacement therapy, in which the patient is injected with polyethyleneglycol-coupled adenosine deaminase (PEG-ADA), which metabolizes the toxic substrates of the ADA enzyme and prevents their accumulation.
 Treatment with PEG-ADA may be used to restore T cell function in the short term, enough to clear any existing infections before proceeding with curative treatment such as a bone marrow transplant.

 Epidemiology

-The most commonly quoted figure for the prevalence of SCID is around 1 in 100,000 births, although this is regarded by some to be an underestimate of the true prevalence; some estimates predict that the prevalence rate is as high as 1 in 50,000 live births.
-A figure of about 1 in 65,000 live births has been reported for Australia.
+The most commonly quoted figure for the prevalence of SCID is around one in 100,000 births, although this is regarded by some to be an underestimate of the true prevalence; some estimates predict that the prevalence rate is as high as one in 50,000 live births.
+A figure of about one in 65,000 live births has been reported for Australia.

-Due to the particular genetic nature of SCID, a higher prevalence may be found in certain regions and associated cultures where higher rates of consanguineous mating occur.
+Due to the particular genetic nature of SCID, a higher prevalence may be found in certain regions and associated cultures where higher rates of consanguineous mating occur (i.e. mating between blood relatives).
 A Moroccan study reported that consanguineous parenting was observed in 75% of the families of Moroccan SCID patients.

 Recent studies indicate that one in every 2,500 children in the Navajo population inherit severe combined immunodeficiency.
 This condition is a significant cause of illness and death among Navajo children.
 Ongoing research reveals a similar genetic pattern among the related Apache people.